How to Handle Clustered Index Corruption in SQL Database?

 The Way Forward – Stellar Repair for MS SQL

-The SQL Recovery software easily fixes the clustered index issue.
-It is an easy-to-use application and provides a number of benefits along with repairing the damaged SQL Server MDF files.
+Stellar Repair for MS SQL software easily fixes the clustered index issue.
+It is an easy-to-use application and provides several benefits along with repairing the damaged SQL Server MDF files.
 Its additional capabilities are as follows:

-Repairs damaged MDF and NDF files
+- Repairs damaged MDF and NDF files

-Retrieves tables, indexes, triggers, rules, keys, and defaults
+- Retrieves tables, indexes, triggers, rules, keys, and defaults

-Perform recovery of deleted records
+- Perform recovery of deleted records

-Searches and recovers specific database objects
+- Searches and recovers specific database objects

-Saves repaired files in MDF (New MS SQL database Or Live MS SQL database), XLS, CSV, and HTML file formats
+- Saves repaired files in MDF (New MS SQL database Or Live MS SQL database), XLS, CSV, and HTML file formats

-Supports MS SQL Server 2019, 2017, 2016 and lower versions
+- Supports MS SQL Server 2019, 2017, 2016, and lower versions